gboduljak/clrs-implementations/README.md

 ## 👨‍💻 CLRS Implementations

-This is a repository of pseudocode discussed in the main text of a classic - 📖Introduction to Algorithms, known as CLRS.
+This is a repository of pseudocode implementations discussed in the main text of a classic - 📖Introduction to Algorithms, known as CLRS.
 All implementations are written in C.

 The folder structure resembles the book structure.
 Usually, implementations come with small auxiliary programs and simple test inputs.